Finding the best VPN for Mac OS can be somewhat challenging.

 Passed all tests.

-VPNArea is a smaller VPN provider out of Bulgaria that offers a good Mac OS client.
-It is a solid option for privacy-focused users due to their no logs policies, Bulgaria jurisdiction, secure applications, and ad-blocking DNS servers.
+VPNArea is a smaller VPN provider out of Bulgaria that offers a good Mac OS client with lots of features.
+VPNArea is a great choice for privacy-focused users due to their no logs policies, excellent jurisdiction, secure applications, and ad-blocking DNS servers.
 Extensive testing of the Mac OS client did not find any leaks, problems or bugs.

 VPNArea is also a good choice for streaming and torrenting.
-They are one of the few VPNs that continues to work with all major streaming services, including Netflix, BBC iPlayer, Amazon Prime, and Hulu.
-They also offer a range of servers that are optimized for torrenting.
+It is one of the few VPNs that continues to work with all major streaming services, including Netflix, BBC iPlayer, Amazon Prime, and Hulu.
+They also offer a wide range of servers that are optimized for torrenting and P2P filesharing.

 - No logs